mehulagg/gitlab_test/doc/user/search/advanced_global_search.md

 ### Faster searches

 If you are dealing with huge amount of data and want to keep GitLab's search fast, the Advanced Search will help you achieve that.
+Between versions 12.10 and 13.4 Advanced Search responce times have improved by 80%.

 ### Promote innersourcing